Skip to content

 Area: Image Generation / Layout Control

-Keywords: Layout-controlled generation, Multi-instance image synthesis, LELG, Coordinate-embedded prompt, Identity preservation
+Keywords: Layout-controlled generation, Multi-instance image synthesis, LELG, Coordinate embedded prompt, Identity preservation

 TL;DR

-The paper proposes ConsistCompose, which achieves layout-controllable multi-instance image generation within a unified multimodal framework by embedding layout coordinates directly into language prompts (the LELG paradigm).
-It constructs the ConsistCompose3M dataset with 3.4 million samples providing layout and identity supervision.
-Coupled with a Coordinate-aware CFG mechanism, it achieves a 7.2% improvement in layout IoU and a 13.7% improvement in AP on COCO-Position while maintaining general understanding capabilities.
+The paper proposes ConsistCompose, achieving layout-controllable multi-instance image generation within a unified multimodal framework by directly embedding layout coordinates into language prompts (the LELG paradigm).
+It constructs the ConsistCompose3M dataset with 3.4 million samples to provide layout and identity supervision.
+Coupled with a coordinate-aware CFG mechanism, it achieves a 7.2% mIoU Gain and a 13.7% AP Gain on COCO-Position while maintaining general multimodal understanding capabilities.

 Background & Motivation

-Key Insight: Layout is essentially information that can be expressed in language.
+Key Insight: Layout is essentially information that can be expressed through language.
 Rather than designing specialized spatial encoders, coordinates can be encoded as text tokens, allowing the Transformer to naturally learn spatial grounding through language understanding.

 Method